floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_environment_variables.md

 order: 210
 layout: docs
 edition: community
-description: How to use environment variables to remove sensitive information like passwords from the Search Guard configuration.
+description: How to use config variables to keep sensitive information like passwords separate from the Search Guard configuration.
 ---

 <!--- Copyright 2020 floragunn GmbH -->